Good Stewards are Hard Workers

-In this series, we’ve been examining the biblical truth of stewardship.
-God gave us everything that we have, and He wants us to be good and fruitful stewards of the wealth that He has entrusted to us.
+Studying what the Bible says about money has taught me a lot about the concept of stewardship.
+God gave us everything we have, and He wants us to be good and fruitful stewards of the wealth that He has entrusted to us.
 In fact, He wants to see us make His money grow.

-To help us understand these truths, we’ve been studying the Parable of the Bags of Gold (or the Parable of the Talents, as it’s traditionally called) found in Matthew 25:14-30.
+The Parable of the Bags of Gold in Matthew 25:14-30 helps me make sense of this.
 If you’re unfamiliar with the parable, you can read the full text here.
-If you know the story, though, let’s focus on the key to making God’s money grow — hard work.
+If you know the story, though, let’s focus on the key to making God’s money grow — working hard.

 The man who had received five bags of gold went at once and put his money to work and gained five bags more.
 So also, the one with two bags of gold gained two more.